ranujasanmir/PixPick/README.md

 ### Features

 **Easily download full chapters:**
-PixPick allow you to download each chapter without Right-Click -> Save as Image inn browser!
+PixPick allow you to download each chapter without Right-Click -> Save as Image in browser!

 **Bulk download:**
 No need to manually visit every page.
 Just paste all links to download seperated by comma, PixPick will download all chapters you entered!